 The aim of Balderdash is to create believable definitions of the unusual words.
 If someone thinks your definition is the real definition, then you will receive a point.
 If someone selects the real definition of the word, then they receive double points.
-Furthermore, in the unlikely situation where someone writes the real definition of the word, then they will score even more points.
+Furthermore, if someone writes the real definition of the word, then they will score even more points.

-To start the game, briefly explain the rules to the students, then do the first round as an example so they understand what to do.
+To start, briefly explain the rules to the students.
+Then, do the first round as an example so they understand what to do.
 Divide the class into teams or they can play individually if the class is relatively small.

 You could use this following example to clarify the goal of the game: